-First of, high-end real-estate that the trendiest western metropolis provide has always attracted investors.
-Paris for instance had several waves of foreign investments, from the US, the Golf and now China.
+First,, high-end real-estate that the trendiest western metropolis provides has always attracted investors.
+Paris for instance had several waves of foreign investments, from the US, the Golf, and now China.

 Another factor comes from an unexpected field: Education.
 There are at the moment over 300 000 Chinese students attending school in the United States.
-Their family have even more so an incentive to buy as some school require a local address to register.
+Their family has even more so incentive to buy as some schools require a local address to register.

 The last piece of this puzzle comes from the “70-years law”.
-Let me explain: in China you don’t actually own your house.
-The soil it is built on belong to the state and the house ownership itself has an expiration date.
+Let me explain: in China, you don’t actually own your house.
+The soil it is built on belongs to the state and the house ownership itself has an expiration date.
 The mechanisms of this law are unclear and many see it as a legal vacuum.

-There are a few things that could go in the way of those uninterrupted flow of capital, however.
-First the Chinese government, in its effort to promote its home market could restrict outgoing investment through regulations.
+There are a few things that could go in the way of those uninterrupted flows of capital, however.
+First, the Chinese government, in its effort to promote its home market could restrict outgoing investment through regulations.

 Second, even the benefactors of these investments might dislike the side-effect coming along.
 Several economists pinpointed that it might lead to harder access to propriety for locals as prices go up.
 Chinese being more long-term, they are indeed more willingly ready to pay over the market price.